descope/descope-js/packages/sdks/vue-sdk/README.md

 const app = createApp(App);

 app.use(descope, {
-	projectId: 'project-id'
+  projectId: 'project-id',
 });

 const sdk = getSdk();

 sdk?.onSessionTokenChange((newSession) => {
   // here you can implement custom logic when the session is changing });
 ```